phaserjs/phaser/README.md

 ### Bug Fixes

 * Tween.delay, Tween.repeat and Tween.yoyo will no longer throw an error if called before a TweenData object has been created (via Tween.to or Tween.from) (thanks @SomMeri #1419)
+* The click trampoline added for IE prevents Chrome for Android from being able to launch Full Screen mode with the default parameters for ScaleManger#startFullScreen.
+(The desktop version of Chrome is not affected.)
+    This fix adds an additional compatibility settings (clickTrampoline) that can be used to configure when such is used.
+By default the 'when-not-mouse' mode is only enabled for Desktop browsers, where the primary input is ubiquitously a mouse.
+    There are no known breaking compatibility changes - the Full Screen should be initiatable in Chrome for Android as it was in 2.1.x.
+The default Android browser does not support Full Screen.

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md